 Day 3: Queenstown – Milford Sound

-After an early morning skydiving session (~S$254), we picked up our rental car from Hertz (2-min walk from the hostel) and headed for Milford Sound.
+After an early morning skydiving session (~S$266), we took an Uber back to Queenstown Airport to collect our rental car and headed for Milford Sound.
 From Queenstown, it’s a four-hour drive (Google Maps says three but trust us, it’s closer to four) to Milford Sound.
-If you’re a passenger, you might want to stay awake because the views on this drive is spectacular.
+If you’re a passenger, you might want to stay awake because the view on this drive is spectacular.

 This is the last town before Milford Sound so stock up on groceries and petrol.
 This is also probably the last point before your Instagram stories stop uploading.
-Update your friends, family and the world about your temporary disappearance before leaving Te Anau.
+Update the world about your temporary disappearance before leaving Te Anau.

 After Te Anau, look out for scenic stops at Mirror Lake, Knobs Flat and Monkey Creek.